-Is it time to increase your writing rates?
+Is it time to revisit your freelance pricing strategies and increase your writing rates?
 The cost of living keeps rising.
 You’ve got new expenses, such as PayPal fees, credit card facility fees and software subscriptions.
 Your competitors’ prices are rising too.
 So, it’s time.

 So how do you do increase your writing rates with class?
 Especially when you’d prefer to stab your eyes with a fork?